hridesh/hridesh.github.io/research.md

 about concurrent programs?</EM> and (2) <EM>what are adequate programming abstractions for data intensive programs (also popularly referred to as Big Data programs) that facilitate reasoning about such programs?</EM>-->
-My main research projects are:</p>
+My main research projects are:

 * [Boa](http://boa.cs.iastate.edu), a domain-specific